13 October 2016

 We’ve just updated our pricing page with all sorts of options.
 You can now choose between hosting in three locations: Las Vegas, Atlanta and Dublin.
 These US locations help us cover coast to coast here in the States.
 The Dublin location is perfect for those in the UK, Europe and into North Africa.

 Of course we still offer Mac mini colocation.
-Now we also have options for renting a Mac mini and renting a Mac Pro.
+Now we also have options for using a Mac mini and using a Mac Pro.
 (On a geeky sidenote, we were also recently awarded a patent for our custom built Mac Pro racks.
 Now we can scale, quickly, in nearly any location if needed.)

 If you'd like to see all the new options in once place, just take a look at our new pricing page